 August 10, 2010.
 Jim Madrid’s wish is being fulfilled.
 Today Reuters published a piece about Madrid, his fellow Trinity downwinders, the Centers for Disease Control’s study and the federal legislation to compensate survivors and their families.

 Here’s how it happened.
 A few days after I spoke with Jim, I was in Santa Fe, New Mexico.
 My hosts handed me a front-page story about a physicist who had worked closely with my grandfather Enrico Fermi on the development of the atomic bomb – the bomb Jim witnessed.
 Robert Carter, the physicist, happened to be visiting Santa Fe at the same time as I was.
 Dennis Carroll, the journalist who wrote the article kindly put me in touch with Carter and I had the treat of hearing some new stories about my grandfather.
-When Dennis told me he collects oral histories of workers at nuclear weapons facilities, I told him about Jim Madrid and the first downwinders and he pitched the story to Reuters.
+When Dennis told me he collects oral histories of workers at nuclear weapons facilities, I told him about Jim Madrid and the first downwinders and he successfully pitched the story to Reuters.

 Pingback: Hiroshima, Petropolis and Trinity | On the Neutron Trail